 Asbestos-related pleural diseases include:

-Mesothelioma, a rare but deadly cancer that often affects the pleura
+- Mesothelioma, a rare but deadly cancer

-During that time, the U.S. military relied on asbestos-based products because they were cheap and fireproof — without realizing that asbestos can lead to pleural diseases.
+During that time, the U.S. military relied on asbestos-based products as they were cheap and fireproof — without realizing that asbestos can lead to pleural diseases.
 The makers of asbestos-containing products knew of the risks but hid them to keep profits high.

 U.S. veterans make up around 33% of all mesothelioma diagnoses as a result of corporate negligence.
+Most mesothelioma cases develop in the lung lining (pleura).

 Veterans who develop asbestos-related pleural diseases stemming from their military service can pursue benefits from the U.S. Department of Veterans Affairs (VA).
 The VA offers health care and monthly payments to veterans who got sick from military asbestos exposure.

 U.S. veterans and civilians can also pursue legal compensation from manufacturers if they develop asbestos-related pleural diseases.
-Mesothelioma Veterans Center can help you find a trusted attorney to navigate all of your financial options.

 Types of Asbestos-Related Pleural Diseases